Explore the Natchez Trace: Mississippi | Alabama | Tennessee.

 Discover America...a unique journey from Natchez to Nashville.

-There are many places to visit along the historic 444-mile Natchez Trace Parkway, and the Natchez Trace Compact wants to tell you some of our favorites!
-From Natchez to Nashville, you’ll have to the opportunity to take a break from your ride, stretch your legs and visit some extraordinary places, filled with beauty and 10,000 years of American history.
+There are many exciting and memorable places to visit along the historic 444-mile Natchez Trace Parkway.
+From Natchez, Mississippi to Nashville, Tennessee, you’ll have to the opportunity to take a break, stretch your legs and visit some extraordinary places, filled with beauty and 10,000 years of American history.

-The Ross Barnett Reservoir is a must-see in the Jackson area.
+The Ross Barnett Reservoir is a must-see in the Ridgeland area.
 This beautiful, man-made body of water parallels the parkway for about eight miles.
 Relax, watch the sunset on the water and even fish.
-You can enjoy a walk from the West Florida Boundary at milepost 107.9, or take in the views at Reservoir Overlook at milepost 105.6
+Enjoy a walk and take in the views at Reservoir Overlook at milepost 105.6.

 Cypress Swamp – Located at milepost 122.0, walk on boardwalks through a water tupelo/bald cypress swamp.
 It’s a great spot for taking pictures!

 Little Mountain Overlook at Jeff Busby – This is one of the highest points in Mississippi along the Parkway.
-While the gas station recently closed, you can still enjoy the picnic area, campground and the overlook, of course.
+While the Jeff Busby campground itself is closed, you can still enjoy the picnic area and the stunning overlook, of course.

 Bynum Mounds – This period burial mound site is located at milepost 232.4.
 The archeological site consisted of six mounds, five of which were excavated in the 1940’s.
 Two of the largest have been restored, and you can see them today.
 The interpretive exhibits tell the story of early residents of the Natchez Trace.